 You can see how all 17 agencies fared in their social media policies and their media communications policies in UCS report released today, Grading Government Transparency: Scientists’ Freedom to Speak (and Tweet) at Federal Agencies.

 Posted in: Science and Democracy, Science Communication, Scientific Integrity

-Tags: Department of Commerce, Department of Interior, federal scientists, NASA, personal views exception, scientific free speech, social media
+Tags: Department of Commerce, Department of Interior, federal scientists, NASA, Obama administration scientific integrity issues, personal views exception, scientific free speech, social media

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.